 Wyoming supports an all-inclusive energy portfolio.
 Federal funding for energy research and development has been focused on renewable technologies, shorting conventional resources.
-As a counterweight, Wyoming has focused additional efforts on advancing carbon-based energy technology.
-The Integrated Test Center is a public/private partnership with the XPRIZE Foundation, building a laboratory onto an existing coal-fired power plant to test new technologies on a pilot scale.
-It challenges the world to reimagine what can be done with CO2 emissions – incentivizing the development of technologies that convert carbon emissions into value-added products.
+As a counterweight, Wyoming has focused additional efforts on advancing carbon based energy technology.
+The Integrated Test Center is a public/private partnership with the XPRIZE, building a laboratory onto an existing coal-fired power plant to test new technologies on a pilot scale.
+It challenges the world to re-imagine what can be done with CO2 emissions – incentivizing the development of technologies that convert carbon emissions into value added products.
 As they are developed, successful technologies must be transferred from research to production scale.
-This initiative will create planning and policies for Wyoming to lead in developing commercial-scale technologies – building an industry around carbon.
+This initiative will create planning and policies for Wyoming to lead in developing commercial scale technologies – building an industry around carbon.
 State agencies will identify regulatory impediments and solutions.
-Additional technologies in development at the University of Wyoming’s School of Energy Resources will be integrated into planning.
+Additional technologies in development at the University of Wyoming — School of Energy Resources will be integrated into planning.

-- Develop a plan for engaging the public, local leaders, industry, policy makers, the university and the Executive Branch in a dialog about the issues related to the new carbon economy.
+· Develop a plan for engaging the public, local leaders, industry, policy makers, the University and public in a dialog about the issues related to the New Carbon Economy.

-- Engage the Wyoming Department of Workforce Services and the state’s community colleges.
-The challenge is to start now to prepare for the jobs of the future.
-We need to do a lot of this anyway to grow high-output businesses, advanced manufacturing and technology businesses.
+· Engage the Department of Workforce Services and the Community Colleges.
+The challenge is to start preparing now for the jobs of the future.
+Wyoming needs to do a lot of this anyway to grow high output businesses, advanced manufacturing and technology businesses.
 Develop strategies for retraining those dislocated by changes in the coal economy.
-Laid-off miners do not readily translate into available workforce unless we are able to retain and retrain.
+Laid-off miners do not readily translate into available workforce unless we are able to retain and retrain them.

-- Assist existing businesses with recapitalization, process modifications, marketing support, workforce retraining and other adaptations on their parts.
+· Assist existing businesses with recapitalization, process modifications, marketing support, workforce retraining and other necessary adaptations.